Agapemonites: Henry James Prince

-Henry James Prince (1811–1899) studied medicine at Guy's Hospital, obtained his qualifications in 1832 and was appointed medical officer to the General Hospital in Bath, his native city.
-Compelled by ill health to abandon his profession, he entered himself in 1837 as a student at St David's College, Lampeter (now the Lampeter campus of the University of Wales Trinity Saint David), where he gathered about him a band of earnest religious enthusiasts known as the Lampeter Brethren.
-The vice principal of the college contacted the Bishop of Bath and Wells who, in 1846, installed Prince as the curate of Charlinch in Somerset, where he had sole charge during the illness and absence of the rector, Samuel Starkey.
+Henry James Prince, baptised on 21 February 1811, was the son of Thomas and Mary Ann Prince of Lyncombe and Widcombe, Bath.
+He studied medicine at Guy's Hospital, obtained his qualifications in 1832, and was appointed medical officer to the General Hospital in Bath, his native city.
+Compelled by ill health to abandon his profession, in 1837 Prince entered himself as a student at St David's College, Lampeter (now the Lampeter campus of the University of Wales Trinity Saint David), where he gathered about him a band of earnest religious enthusiasts known as the Lampeter Brethren.
+The vice principal of the college contacted the Bishop of Bath and Wells who, in 1840, installed Prince as the curate of Charlinch in Somerset, where he had sole charge during the illness and absence of the rector, Samuel Starkey.

 Attendances at the church were small until, during one of the services, Prince acted as if he was possessed, throwing himself around the church.
 Congregations grew each week as the "possession" was repeated.
 The congregation was then divided with separate services for men and women.
-Subsequently, he separated them again into sinners and the righteous, the latter of which generally included females who were wealthy.
+Subsequently, he separated them again into sinners and the righteous, the latter of which generally included women who were wealthy.
 The bishop was summoned to investigate the practices.
 By that time, Prince had contracted his first "spiritual marriage" and had persuaded himself that he had been absorbed into the personality of God and become a visible embodiment of the Holy Spirit.
-During his illness, Reverend Starkey read one of his curate's sermons, and was not only "cured" forthwith, but embraced his strange doctrines.
-Together they procured many conversions in the countryside and the neighbouring towns.
-In the end the rector was deprived of his living and Prince was defrocked.
+During his illness, Starkey read one of his curate's sermons, and was not only "cured" forthwith, but embraced his strange doctrines.
+Together, they procured many conversions in the countryside and the neighbouring towns.
+In the end, the rector was deprived of his living and Prince was defrocked.
 Together with a few disciples they started the Charlinch Free Church, which had a very brief existence, meeting in a supportive farmer's barn.

 Prince used money inherited on the death of his first wife, Martha, to marry Julia Starkey, the sister of the rector.
 They all moved to Stoke-by-Clare in Suffolk where Prince started again to build a congregation, which grew over the subsequent one to two years.
 The Bishop of Ely then expelled them.
 Prince opened Adullam Chapel, which was also known as Cave Adullam, in the North Laine area of Brighton.
 Meanwhile, Starkey established himself at Weymouth.
 Their chief success lay in the latter town, and Prince soon moved there.